hyperledger-archives/sawtooth-docs-archive/docs/1.2/architecture/transaction_scheduling.md

 not have state conflicts will be executed in parallel.
-When the Executor asks for the next transaction, the scheduler inspects the list of unscheduled transactions; the first in the list for which all predecessors have finished executed will be be returned.
+When the Executor asks for the next transaction, the scheduler inspects the list of unscheduled transactions; the first in the list for which all predecessors have finished executing will be be returned.
 If none are found, the scheduler will block and re-check after a transaction has finished being executed.